vontell/artiq-control/journal/README.md

 ### Tasks

-* Obtain mini USB cable for Pipistrello hookup
+* Get new hard drive for computer

+### Mon Sep 26

+* Found out that Mac does not support the flashing software for Pipistrello.
+Instead, the environment has been setup with Ubuntu.

 ### Wed Sep 21

 * Setup most of the ARTIQ environment on OSX following the instructions [here](https://m-labs.hk/artiq/manual-release-2/installing_from_source.html#install-from-source).